cindyloppar/cindyloppar.github.io/_posts/2017-07-14-learning-html.md

-I have learn a lot in the past two days i have been here, since well this is my second blog post i want to share my experience about codinground.
+﻿I have learn a lot in the past two days i have been here, since well this is my second blog post i want to share my experience about codinground.